11nithin/Election_Analysis/README.md

 		county_name = row[1]
 ```

 - The third advantage of this script is since this saves all the candidates name and county in list.
-There is no limit if there is more than 3 county or 3 candidates
+There is no limit if there is more than 3 county or 3 candidates.

 ```